Two types of singers need a microphone for home use: those who want to record a few tracks for fun and those who want professional level recordings.

 Our favorite budget vocal microphone is the Audio-Technica AT2035.
 Considering the low price, it gives you great sound quality.
 That said, it obviously doesn’t come close to matching top-of-the-line models.

-The best high-quality microphone for home recording is the Neumann TLM 103.
-It a sound that is as close as you can get to the original source, with an extremely low self-noise level of just 7 dB(A).
+The top high-quality microphone for home recording is the Neumann TLM 103.
+It transmits a sound that is as close as you can get to the original source, with an extremely low self-noise level of just 7 dB(A).

 - Same sonic character as the famous C414 XLII

-- Great for close-up recording, even for scream singers
+- Great for close-up recording, even for rappers who yell or rap loudly

 - Can record up to 156dB SPL